Kingdom of England: Anglo-Saxon England

 The Kingdom of England emerged from the gradual unification of the early medieval Anglo-Saxon kingdoms known as the Heptarchy: East Anglia, Mercia, Northumbria, Kent, Essex, Sussex, and Wessex.
 The Viking invasions of the 9th century upset the balance of power between the English kingdoms, and native Anglo-Saxon life in general.
 The English lands were unified in the 10th century in a reconquest completed by 927.

 During the Heptarchy, the most powerful king among the Anglo-Saxon kingdoms might become acknowledged as Bretwalda, a high king over the other kings.
 The decline of Mercia allowed Wessex to become more powerful, absorbing the kingdoms of Kent and Sussex in 825.
 The kings of Wessex increasingly dominated the other kingdoms of England during the 9th century.
 In 827, Northumbria submitted to Egbert of Wessex at Dore, briefly making Egbert the first king to reign over a united England.

 In 886, Alfred the Great retook London, which he apparently regarded as a turning point in his reign.
 The Anglo-Saxon Chronicle says that "all of the English people (all Angelcyn) not subject to the Danes submitted themselves to King Alfred."
 Asser added that "Alfred, king of the Anglo-Saxons, restored the city of London splendidly ... and made it habitable once more."
 Alfred's restoration entailed reoccupying and refurbishing the nearly deserted Roman walled city, building quays along the Thames, and laying a new city street plan.

-On 12 July 927 the monarchs of Britain gathered at Eamont in Cumbria to recognise Æthelstan as king of the English.
+On 12 July 927 the monarchs of Britain gathered at Eamont Bridge, now in Cumbria, to recognise Æthelstan as king of the English.
 The title "King of the English" or Rex Anglorum in Latin, was first used to describe Æthelstan in one of his charters in 928.
 The standard title for monarchs from Æthelstan until John was "King of the English".
 During the following years Northumbria repeatedly changed hands between the English kings and the Norwegian invaders, but was definitively brought under English control by Eadred in 954, completing the unification of England.
 In 1018, Lothian, a portion of the northern half of Northumbria Bernicia was ceded to the Kingdom of Scotland.